combinatrix-ai/ask.sh/README.md

 - It's just because shell tools should have less dependencies!
 - There's no standard way in Python to make a command available to everywhere.

+# Contributing
+- Of course, we welcome contributions!
+Please feel free to open an issue or submit a pull request.